The network signature of constellation line figures: Results

-\emph{There is a broad range of diversity among the root stars.} Root star $\theta$ CrB has the lowest diversity, $H=0.217$.
-Its constellations can only be found in two clusters, $\mathbf{C_2}$ for smaller and larger variants of the curved chain of stars familiar from Corona Borealis, CrB (IAU) plus one larger, branched form, and $\mathbf{C_7}$ for variants with the chain of stars closed into a loop.
-In general, all CrB root stars maintain a diversity $H<0.5$, as do all stars from Scorpius, Sco, and most from Cassiopeia, Cas and Ursa Major, UMa (all IAU constellations).
-This amounts to 27 out of 67 root stars, or 40\%.
-Among the root stars, there is no strong relationship between the number of constellations per star and the value of the diversity index.
+\paragraph{A minority of root stars yield universal line figures} Root stars in IAU Cas, CrB, and Sco score lowest.
+Constellations which include $\eta$ Sco (which lies on the tail half of IAU Sco) have the lowest diversity ($H=0.325$).
+These line figures can only be found in two clusters: $\mathbf{C_2}$ for chain-like variants of the line figure, and $\mathbf{C_4}$ for variants with chains and added cycles.
+Constellations which include $\theta$ CrB (which forms one end of the IAU CrB chain) also have low diversity ($H=0.367$) and can mostly be found in two clusters: $\mathbf{C_2}$ for chain-like variants of the line figure without cycles, like the IAU line figure, and $\mathbf{C_6}$ for variants in which the chain of stars is closed into a large cycle.

+This low diversity can hypothetically be explained: characteristic to the sky regions in IAU Cas, CrB, and Sco is a chain-like pattern of bright stars, which then tends to produce relatively universal lines.
+The scorpion (and other long-tailed animals, such as snakes or stingrays) using stars in IAU Sco are indeed encountered in cultures which are geographically apart, and where the constellations were not Western-influenced: the Aztec, Maya, and Huave in Mesoamerica, Kari{\textquotesingle}na in S America, Maricopa in N America, Manus and Mandar in Oceania.
+Our results imply that this universality of the constellation shape is even broader than the recurring constellation semantics: line figures with long chains of stars are drawn around $\eta$ Sco regardless of what the constellation represents.

-\emph{The majority have high diversity.} The mean diversity is $H=0.536$, with 60\% of root stars having high diversity.
-The peak is at $\alpha$ Ori (one of IAU Orion's shoulders), $H=0.834$.
-The 30 constellations over this star span all seven clusters, although not equally.
-Figure~\ref{fig:constellations_of_alf_Ori} provides some as examples, to scale, with their embedding location.
-Not all could be included.
-A small number are identical to those already shown.
-Another constellation appeared previously as an example over the embedding in Fig.~\ref{fig:manifold_examples}: Wintermaker (Ojibwe) in $\mathbf{C_5}$.
-The high diversity is not only in shape, but also in constellation semantics (although not the subject of this study); many of the shapes do not depict a human figure, as the Mesopotamians and the Greeks did.
+\paragraph{The majority of root stars yield diverse line figures} 65\% of root stars have high diversity, and the peaks are in IAU And, CMa, Ori, Peg, and Sgr ($H>0.8$).
+We provide one detailed example: the popular root star $\alpha$ Ori (one of IAU Orion's shoulders) has $H=0.818$.
+The 31 constellations over this star span all clusters, although not equally.
+Fig~\ref{fig:constellations_of_alf_Ori} provides $\alpha$-Ori constellations as examples, to scale, with their embedding.
+Not all could be included; another example is in Fig~\ref{fig:manifold_examples}: Wintermaker (Ojibwe).
+The high diversity is not only in shape, but also in constellation semantics (although not the subject of this study); many of the shapes do not depict a human figure, as in Mesopotamian and Greek traditions.

+We conclude that a diversity of constellation designs appears more likely among popular sky regions.
+Exceptions occur for sky regions with special characteristics, such as a chain-like star pattern of bright stars, which produce universal line designs.